We moved to 415 Detroit St 100 Ann Arbor MI 48104!

 What They Didn’t Teach You In Medical School

-By The Retirement Dude™ DWG™
+By The Retirement Dude™ DWG™ / May 22, 2023

 You just spent the past 10-14 years getting your undergraduate degree, medical degree and surviving your residency program.
 You’re ready to start your career and take on the world.
 While school prepared you for your field of choice, it didn’t prepare you for all the financial decisions you must now make.